 Current environmental issues affecting the Dominican people: water shortages; soil eroding into the sea damages coral reefs; deforestation.

-Google maps Dominican Republic
+Google Maps Dominican Republic

 The capital and other divisions